hanscappelle/optitrip-ev-android/README.md

 * I also thought about a correction factor based on a % of the best average speed to use vs the real speed average that the trip was so if there is a difference of value vs what people really had they could just adjust the correction factor the value for the next trips for the best average speed to use.
-* allow calculation of consumption numbers from coefficient
+* allow calculation of consumption numbers from coefficient (just 2 inputs needed)

 ## TODO